Sobolev regularity theory for the non-local elliptic and parabolic equations on $C^{1,1}$ open sets

-When $D$ is a half space, the claims are proved by Krylov in \cite{krylov2001some}, and those are generalized by Lototsky in \cite{lototsky2000sobolev} for arbitrary domains.
-See Proposition 2.2, Theorems 4.1 and 4.3 in \cite{lototsky2000sobolev}.
-Here we remark that those in \cite{lototsky2000sobolev} are still valid for bounded $C^{1,1}$ open sets.
-The lemma is proved. \end{proof}
+\end{lemma} \begin{proof} The proofs for $B_{p,\theta}^{\gamma}(D)$ are similar to those for $H_{p,\theta}^{\gamma}(D)$, and we only consider the claims for $H_{p,\theta}^{\gamma}(D)$.
+When $D$ is a half space, the claims are proved by Krylov in \cite[Lemma 2.2, Theorem 2.5]{Krysome19}, and those are generalized by Lototsky in \cite{lototsky2000sobolev} for arbitrary domains.
+Here, we remark that the results in \cite{lototsky2000sobolev} are still valid for bounded $C^{1,1}$ open sets.
+The lemma is proved.